jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 Introduction
 ============

+HTTP was originally designed for the transfer of hypertext documents.
-REST [@rest] is the use of HTTP much as it was originally designed but with the scope extended to include the transfer of data resources as well as hypertext documents.
+REST [@rest] introduces no fundamentally new methods but extends the scope of HTTP to include the transfer of arbitrary data.
 Whereas the rival technology SOAP [@soap] largely disregards HTTP's principled design by adopting the protocol as a transport on which it bootstraps its own semantics, REST adopts all of HTTP's core phrasing.
 This includes the HTTP methods for fetching,